Man waters lush raised beds (Incomplete: max_output_tokens)

 1. Check the soil early in the morning.

-2. Water deeply if the root zone is dry.
+2. Water deeply if the root zone feels dry.

-5. Adjust based on crop type, soil mix, and recent rainfall.
+6. Adjust watering based on crop type, soil mix, and rainfall.

 How often should I water raised beds during a heat wave?

-There is no fixed schedule.
-Many raised beds need daily watering in extreme heat, especially with vegetables in active growth.
+There is no single answer that fits every garden.
+Many raised beds need daily watering during extreme heat, especially if they hold vegetables in active growth.
 The best guide is soil moisture at root depth, not the calendar.

 Is deep watering better than watering every day?